Gramli/WeatherApi/README.md

 	*  Endpoints
 	*  Middlewares (or Filters)
 	*  API Configuration
-* **Weather.Infrastructure** - layer for communication with external resoucers like database, cache, web service..
+* **Weather.Infrastructure** - layer for communication with external resources like database, cache, web service..
 	*  Repositories Implementation - access to database
 	*  External Services Proxies - proxy classes implementation to obtain data from external web services
 	*  Infastructure Specific Services - services which are needed to interact with infrastructure
 * **Weather.Core** - business logic implementatin of the application
 	*  Request Handlers/Managers/.. - business implementation
 	*  Interfaces - interfaces for Infrastructure layer (Service, Repository, ..)
-* **Weather.Domain** - POCO classes, extensions, all what should be shared in all projects in solution
+* **Weather.Domain** - POCO classes, extensions, all what should be shared in projects which reference it through Core project
 	* DTOs
 	* General Extensions